OUR GRADUATE STUDENTS

 LEONID V. BELETSKI

-Leonid is currently pursuing his MSc in Industrial/Organizational Psychology under the supervision of Dr. John Meyer.
-Some of his current research interests include morality and ethics in organizations, motivation, leadership, and organizational change.
+Leonid is currently pursuing his PhD in Industrial/Organizational Psychology under the supervision of Dr. John Meyer.
+Some of his current research interests include work motivation and well-being, leadership, and organizational change.
 He is also interested in the application of person-centred methodology and analytic techniques in organizational science research.
-Prior to graduate studies, he received his Honours BA in Psychology from Western, and completed his thesis under the supervision of Dr. Irene Cheung.
+Leonid previously completed his MSc and BA in Psychology at Western.
 In his spare time, he enjoys good food, staying physically active, and spending time with friends and family.

 Sarah is pursuing her PhD in Industrial-Organizational Psychology under the supervision of Dr. Joan Finegan.
 Her research focuses on workplace mistreatment and performance management.
 In 2019, Sarah received a Mitacs Globalink Research Award to work with Dr. Tara Reich at the University of Surrey.
 Sarah also works as a research assistant under the supervision of Dr. Richard Goffin and Dr. Natalie Allen.
 Her work has been presented at SIOP, APS, and CPA.
 In addition to her academic pursuits, Sarah is a member of the Research and Development team at SIGMA Assessment Systems.